bfelger/Mud98/README.md

       ]
     ```

-    This will add the launch option, "Mud98.exe [with args]" that will run Mud98 from the `area` directory.
+    This will add the launch option, "Mud98.exe [with args]" that will run Mud98 from the root directory.

+    If you wish, you can still run Mud98 from the `area` directory as was custom in ROM.

     **For Windows CLI (MSVC)**